jeffgbutler/AdventOfCode2022/Day15/README.md

 Now we know the ranges, but some of them overlap, so we should collapse them.
 The final range is -2:24.
 Remember that there may be gaps in the ranges, and a row may or may not have beacons.

-In the example the final range is 27 positions, and there is a sensor at position 2, so we need to remove that - which leaves 26.
+In the example the final range is 27 positions, and there is a beacon at position 2, so we need to remove that - which leaves 26.